HTTP streaming definition

 Adaptive streaming typically involves the following steps:

-2. Manifest File: A manifest file is created, which contains information about the available variations and their corresponding URLs.
+- Manifest File (defining metadata, dependencies, and configurations for an app) is created, which contains information about the available variations and their corresponding URLs.

 There are several drawbacks to using HTTP streaming for real-time chat and messaging applications: